Drumchapel railway station

 Drumchapel railway station serves the Drumchapel, Blairdardie and Old Drumchapel areas of Glasgow, Scotland.
 The station is managed by ScotRail and is served by trains on the Argyle Line and North Clyde Line.
+It is situated between Westerton to the east and Drumry to the west, and is located 7 mi 20 chain from Glasgow Queen Street (High Level), measured via Maryhill.